Here’s a common question about query letter formatting. From reader Lyla:

 Personalization, query meat, bio, stats

 The query letter formatting that I prefer is completely a matter of personal taste.
 I’ve seen both of the above.
 I’ve seen queries that lead with the bio.
 I’ve seen queries that lead with the stats (though this is probably the most rare).
 I’ve seen queries that follow no logic that I can possibly comprehend.
 I’d say that you should stick with one of the above and you’ll be just fine.
-There are as many types of query letter formatting as there are agents…and writers.
+There are as many ways of formatting a query letter as there are agents…and writers.